‘Why use rockets?’: A blow-by-blow account of how airstrikes wrecked homes in Mosul, Iraq

 All this while, Hafidh had considered himself conservative – he prayed five times, he wore a beard, he did not smoke.
 But he wasn’t prepared for the hardline version of Islam that ISIS imposed on the city’s residents.
 His daughters had to be pulled out of school.
 Every time, they stepped out, they needed a male companion, and they had to cover every inch of their bodies.

-Hafidh’s daughter, 21-year-old Nawal, who had been listening to the conversation from behind the door, stepped into the living room – the red velvet sofas, the divan, the floral carpet and the showcase were reminiscent of India.
+Hafidh’s daughter, 21-year-old Nawal, who had been listening to the conversation from behind the door, stepped into the living room of her aunt’s house where the family had taken shelter.
+The red velvet sofas, the divan, the floral carpet and the showcase in the living room were reminiscent of India.
 So was the way the young woman shed her initial hesitation and took charge of the conversation.

 She brought out the dress she had to wear under ISIS: the abaya, or loose-fitting gown, gloves, socks, niqab, or face veil with slits for the eyes, and an eye-shield on top of it.
 “We could hardly see when we went out,” she said.
 Any deviation was punished with fines, whiplashes and street executions.